SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 * Enumerations that have only associated types that conform to the ``Equatable`` protocol
 * Enumerations that have no associated types

-Declare ``Equatable`` conformance as part of the type's original declaration to receive these default implementations.
+Declare ``Equatable`` conformance
+in the file that contains the original declaration to receive these default implementations.

 The example below defines a ``Vector3D`` structure